NULabNortheastern/digitalassignmentshowcase/website-building/sp23-kemp-nchcw627-wordpress/readme.md

 Summary of Module

   This module will cover creating and designing a website using WordPress.
 It demonstrates how to sign up for an account with the WordPress content       management systems (CMS), create a website through your specific CMS's username, choose templates, and customize your website based on audience, project themes, media to be included, and more.

 Learning Goals

-Understand the layout and choices available through WordPressBetter articulate your intended audience and design choices to appeal to that audience
+  Understand the layout and choices available through WordPress Better articulate your intended audience and design choices to appeal to that audience

 Learning Objectives

   Create a WordPress website

   Use specific CMS features, like the “Add” function

   Create a blog section on the WordPress website

 Materials for Module

   WordPress Website Building Handout

   Introduction to Website Building & WordPress

 DITI Consultants

   Ana Abraham

   Dipa Desai